elradinn/elradinn/README.md

-# John Alfred Alfonso

-**`Full Stack Developer`**
+# 👋 Hi there

-I'm a developer with experience in full stack development of user-focused applications.
-Proficient in modern frameworks and tools, with strong ability to learn quickly and adapt to project requirements.
+I'm a **`web developer`** with experience in full-stack development of user-focused applications.
+Skilled in building responsive interfaces and efficient backends, with a focus on usability, scalability, and maintainable code.

 #